-There is no cost for the course itself, but there is a materials fee of $25.
+There is no cost for the course itself but trainees are asked to become members of the museum.

 When is the training course offered?

-There are usually two courses per year, one in the fall and the other in the winter, starting after the open house.
-They are usually given on weekdays.
+There is usually one course per year in the fall, starting after the open house.
+It is normally given on weekdays.

 Am I required to wear a costume?